 So thanks Debbi for sharing this tip with us, whether you use a Chux cloth or interfacing, it certainly will make cutting out your fabric a little easier and keep your pattern master copies in perfect condition.
 If anyone else has little things they do to save time or make their sewing easier, please send me an email and I will share it in a future blog.

 We all love learning tips and tricks that make sewing easier because that makes it more enjoyable and my How to Make Doll Clothes video course has tons of tips that take the fear and frustration out of sewing small doll clothes.
-If you would like to know more about my course and learn my #1 secret please click here.

 by Rosie Saw